OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 10. Wait for the deployment to finish.
 You can check the progress of the deployment from the *Notifications* pane of the Azure portal
 11. Once the deployment has finished, you would have the option to navigate to the resource group to ensure all resources are deployed correctly
 12. Upon a successful deployment you would be presented with a screen that shows a large green check mark and a phrase similar to *Your deployment completed successfully*
-13. Smoke test – this step is required to ensure that all the code has been properly deployed
+13. Smoke test – this step is required to ensure that all the code has been properly deployed, and the necessary steps that follow will aid in conducting the necessary smoke tests to be conducted.

 ## Post ARM Template Deployment Steps
 The following actions are to be done post deployment to ensure that all the information is being exchanged correctly between the resources in the newly created resource group: